 How much do households in Florida spend on rent?

-Renters in Florida paid about $1.52K per month, or 36.2% of their income, in 2022.
-This is measured by comparing median rent and median monthly income for renting households.
+About $1,812, or 38.5% of their income, in 2024.
+This is measured by comparing median, or average, rent and median monthly income for renting households.

 Comparing rent to renter income provides one measure of rental affordability.
 Dividing rent by income provides what is called a rent-to-income ratio.
 A higher ratio of rent-to-income indicates rent is less affordable while a lower ratio indicates it’s more affordable.